Steve Blass

-Stephen Robert Blass (born April 18, 1942) is an American former professional baseball player and television sports color commentator.
-He played his entire career in Major League Baseball as a right-handed pitcher for the Pittsburgh Pirates in 1964 and from 1966 through 1974.
+Stephen Robert Blass (born April 18, 1942) is an American retired professional baseball pitcher and television sports color commentator.
+He played his entire career in Major League Baseball as a right-handed pitcher for the Pittsburgh Pirates in 1964 and then from 1966 through 1974.
 Blass was one of the National League's top pitchers between 1968 and 1972, helping the Pirates win four National League Eastern Division titles in five years between 1970 and 1974.
 He played a key role in the Pirates victory over the Baltimore Orioles in the 1971 World Series when he recorded two complete game victories.
 He remains the last National League pitcher to throw a complete game in Game Seven of a World Series.
 After his playing career ended, Blass had a 34-year career as a television sports commentator for Pittsburgh Pirates games.

 Playing career

 Blass was born in Canaan, Connecticut.
 Signed by the Pittsburgh Pirates in 1960, he made his major league debut at the age of 22 in 1964 and joined the team permanently in 1966.
 He won 18 games in 1968, including a 2.12 ERA with seven shutouts, both career highs, and he finished particularly strong, winning the NL Player of the Month award for September with a 5–1 record, 1.65 ERA, and 46 SO.
 In 1969 he won 16 games with a career-high 147 strikeouts.
 From 1969 to 1972 he won 60 games, with a career-high 19 victories in 1972.
 In that season, he was a member of the National League team in the 1972 All-Star Game and was the runner up to Steve Carlton for the National League Cy Young Award.

 In the 1971 World Series against the Baltimore Orioles, Blass pitched two complete game wins, allowing only seven hits and two runs in 18 innings, and was the winning pitcher in the 7th and deciding game.
 He finished second in the voting for World Series MVP behind teammate Roberto Clemente.

-In a ten-season major league career, Blass posted a 103–76 record with 896 strikeouts and a 3.63 ERA in 1,597 innings pitched, including 16 shutouts and 57 complete games.
+In a ten-season major league career, Blass posted a 103–76 record with 896 strikeouts and a 3.63 ERA in 1,597.1 innings pitched, including 16 shutouts and 57 complete games.